uga-libraries/born-digital-accessioning/copy-to-temp-storage.md

-# Copying Files to the Windows RAID Machine
+# Copying Files to Temporary Preservation Storage

-The Digital Archives Processing area has a Windows computer with a RAID (redundant array of independent disks) storage system.
-This system has 11 TB capacity and is used as temporary preservation storage for unprocessed collections material.
-Only a limited number of staff have access to this machine.

-New digital accessions should be copied to the RAID (F: drive) after they have undergone [preliminary appraisal](./appraisal.md) and [virus scanning](./virus-scanning.md).
+New digital accessions should be copied to the Digital Production Hub after they have undergone [preliminary appraisal](./appraisal.md) and [virus scanning](./virus-scanning.md).
+Accessions will remain on the Hub until they are processed and ingested.

 ## Create a destination folder for the accession
-1. Navigate to the appropriate library's folder on the F: drive.
+1. Navigate to the appropriate library's Hub share.
+Open the folder for born-digital archival material.
-2. Create a new folder with the collection number (if one does not already exist).
+2. Create a new folder with the collection number if one does not already exist.
 3. Inside the (new or existing) collection folder, create a folder with the accession number.
 4. If there are multiple digital accessions for this collection, create one more folder with the accession number inside the accession folder.
     * This folder will hold the actual collection materials and will be turned into a bag and renamed.